There’s nothing so rare these days as time to one’s thoughts and sensations.

 Because Colombia is so huge and diverse and serves so many different styles of travel, the answer is: it really depends on what you’re after.

 To help (us and you), we created this experiential guide to travel in Colombia.
 It follows the sequence of our three weeks in the country.
 For any particular entry, maybe you like the image, perhaps the activity grabs your attention, or maybe both.

 Earlier this year, we collaborated with the World Travel and Tourism Council (WTTC) on a three-part series entitled Travel as a Force for Good.
 In connection with this campaign we have been invited to explore what “Freedom to Travel” means to us.
 As we did, we reaffirmed that the right to travel is not only important to us as individuals, but also to the communities we visit, and to the world and our shared humanity.
 Here’s why.

 The Accursed Mountains, sworn virgins, blood feuds and 15th century codes of honor called kanun.
 It sounds like an experiential blend to inform the writing of a Game of Thrones season.
-Instead, it’s the cultural and historical backdrop of a 200-kilometer trekking experience we recently took through the hills of Albania, Montenegro and Kosovo called Peaks of the Balkans.
+Instead, it’s the cultural and historical backdrop of a 200-kilometer hiking experience we recently took through the hills of Albania, Montenegro and Kosovo called the Peaks of the Balkans.